-Teaching staff will be responsible for:
+All Teaching staff will be responsible for:

-- Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Teaching and modelling expected behaviour and positive relationships, demonstrating good habits. - Being responsible and accountable for the progress and development of the pupils in their class. - Not tolerating disruption and taking proportionate action to restore acceptable standards of behaviour.
+- Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents, the SENCO and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment.

+- Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Teaching and modelling expected behaviour and positive relationships, demonstrating good habits. - Being responsible and accountable for the progress and development of the pupils in their class. - Not tolerating disruption and taking proportionate action to restore acceptable standards of behaviour.

-All members of staff, including teaching and support staff, mid-day assistants and volunteers will be responsible for:
+All members of staff, including teaching and support staff, and volunteers will be responsible for:

-- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include: - Headteacher / Principal. - Lead Behaviour Co-ordinator - Mental Health Lead. - As authorised by the headteacher / Principal, sanctioning pupils who display poor levels of behaviour.
+- Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Developing supportive, respectful, and trustworthy relationships with each other. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
+The relevant figures of authority include: - Headteacher - SENCO. - Behaviour Lead - Subject leader - Class Teacher (s)